azifydev/aziface-mobile/README.md

 This method must be used to **set** the **theme** of the Aziface SDK screen.

+**Note**: Currently, it's recommended testing the theme with a physical device.
+The SDK does not behave correctly with customizable themes in emulators.

 | Property  | type              | Required | Default     |
 | --------- | ----------------- | -------- | ----------- |
 | `options` | [`Theme`](#theme) | ❌       | `undefined` |